captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ## JUNIOR:
 And that’s on top of keeping house, and doing the parenting

--- and everything else she did with the church and the kids -
+—and everything else she did with the church and the kids -

 ---